Can You Win?

 Near wins are used in all sorts of games.
 Some slot machines use it too, but virtual games have taken near wins to another level by adding sound effects.
 Could you imagine how?
 Perhaps by adding the same sound effect to a near win as to a real win.
 We think that would do the trick!
 After all, our brain can’t distinguish between close wins and losses.
 The sound effect makes the dopamine rush stronger.

 The more dopamine, the more “addictive” the game becomes.
 Let’s add a bonus wheel to the slot machine.
-If you manage to get the bonus wheel, it looks like a 1:20 chance for the jackpot.
+If you manage to get the bonus wheel, it looks like a 1:20 chance for the progressive jackpot.
 Pretty good, right?
 BUT, yes, there is a but here too.
 The machine is rigged, so what you see is a visual illusion.
 Suppose the jackpot wheel was completely random, like a coin tossing.
 Then you’d win one time in twenty.
 But this is not the case in my game.
 Have you seen any games like that?

-Like Mr Casino says in his video, it sucks that the customers get bored if they never win.
+It sucks that the customers get bored if they never win.
 To deal with that problem, he creates false wins.
 What is a false win?
 It’s something that looks like (and of course the sound and visual effects make it feel like) a win, but it’s not a win!
 For example, you bet $10 and win $5.
 Everything on the screen screams WIN to disguise that you lost $5.

 Would you exchange a $10 bill for a $5 bill and feel like a winner?